TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 ## Conduct an Initial Assessment

 Conduct an initial assessment to determine if the identified event or activity constitutes an incident.
 This initial assessment should be performed quickly, even with limited details and analysis.
-If the activity or event is determined to be benign, no incident is required.
+If the activity or event is determined to be clearly benign, no incident or ticket is required.
+If there is clear evidence of malicious activity, the Incident Responder will declare an incident and notify the appropriate parties.

 The following questions are provided for consideration during initial assessment:
 - Was the activity observed conducted by an expected, authorized party?